 I started on the keto diet on March 17th, 2018 and it has been very good to me.
 I am no longer pre-diabetic, I’ve lost 82 lbs, and my lab markers are greatly improved.
 It has been so successful that my whole family will be switching to the keto diet after Christmas.
+A lot of the success was knowing what foods to avoid on keto.

 Since I’ve become more outspoken about my success I have gotten a lot of questions about the diet.
 There are a lot of misconceptions about what keto is and what it is not.
 A lot of those misconceptions are about the foods we eat or avoid.